Change 1 Base Primary Education on Determining Special Intelligence.

-Base Primary Education on Determining a Student's Special
+Base Primary Education on Determining Special Intelligence.

 1) Special Intelligence is above average ability a person has in one or more areas of the multiple intelligences which include Mathematical, Spatial, Bodily Movement, Musical, Verbal, Interpersonal, and Intrapersonal.
 Curriculum should aim to maximize special intelligence.
 Development of special intelligence provides the confidence necessary to succeed in many of life's challenges.